Paintball is impossible to film live.

 All of these can be done without extra personnel or admin requirements.

-Once that's all sorted, you can move on to the "nice to have" option stuff:
+Once that's all sorted, then I think you can move on to the "nice to have".
+For example:

 - clear masks, mandated.
 No tint, no mirror, and mandated perfectly clear lowers.
 So what if they're hard plastic, everyone is in the same boat.